WeiminZhang/platform_external_libweave/examples/daemon/README.md

 # Building

-### prepare environment
+### Build daemon examples

+The example binaries land in the out/Debug/ directory build all of them at once:

 ```
-examples/prerequisites.sh
+make all-examples
 ```

-### build daemon
+...or one at a time.

 ```
-examples/build.sh
+make out/Debug/weave_daemon_light
 ```
-Binaries for daemon are in the out/ directory.

 # Prepare Host OS